utk-cs340-fall24/Chord-Scales/sprint3/mtang7.md

 ### What problems you encountered

-* I couldn't find a way to extended the sound to more than the lengh of the .wav files so the length of each notes are fixed to around half a second.
+* I couldn't find a way to extended the sound for each note to more than the lengh of the .wav files so the length of each notes are fixed to around half a second.

 ### Issues you worked on